Tasmania Story

-Tasmania Story (タスマニア物語, Tasumania Monogatari) is a 1990 Japanese film directed by Yasuo Furuhata, which was released on July 21, 1990 by Toho.
-The film was produced by Pacific Link Communications Japan, the Fuji Television Network and David Hannay Productions, and shot in southern Tasmania in the winter of 1989.
-It stars Kunie Tanaka and Hiroko Yakushimaru in the lead roles.
+Tasmania Story (タスマニア物語, Tasumania Monogatari) is a 1990 Japanese film directed by Yasuo Furuhata.
+The film was produced by Pacific Link Communications Japan, the Fuji Television Network and David Hannay Productions, and was shot in southern Tasmania in the winter of 1989.
+Tasmania Story stars Kunie Tanaka, Hiroko Yakushimaru and Motoshii Taga in the lead roles, and was released on July 21, 1990 by Toho, in Japan, where it was a financial success.

 The soundtrack to the film, composed by Joe Hisaishi, was also released on July 21, 1990.
 Hisaishi's score was nominated for a Japan Academy Film Prize in 1991.

 Premise

 Set in Tasmania, Australia, Tasmania Story depicts the tale of a boy who loses his mother and regains contact with his father, who he has been separated from since his parents' divorce.
 It is a heartfelt family drama, a portrayal of the emotional connection between a child-like father and an adult-esque son that combines the majestic nature of Tasmania with the adorable animals, such as wombats and wallabies.

 Shoichi, a sixth-grade boy, lives in Japan.
-His mother died when he was young, and he is estranged from his father Eiji Kawano (Kunie Tanaka), an elite businessman.
+His mother died when he was young, and he is estranged from his father Eiji Kawano, an elite businessman.
 During his last spring break as a sixth grader, Shoichi decides to visits his father.
 The last he had heard, Kawano was transferred to Sydney.
 He travels there looking for him, but instead discovers that his father has moved to the southern island of Tasmania.
 Shoichi goes to Tasmania with Minoru Tsuzuki, a runaway boy he met in Sydney.
 He eventually finds Kawano, but he is initially unable to gauge his father's true intentions.
 Eventually, Shoichi opens up in the wilderness of Tasmania.

 Eiji Kawano has recently broken from the leading Japanese trading company he used to work for.
 As an immigrant to Tasmania, he has been won over by the island's immense natural beauty, and he is conscience-bound to oppose his former employer's ecologically unsound practices, becoming involved in environmental conservation movements.
 He is also estranged from his son Shoichi, who still resides in Japan.
 When Shoichi comes to Tasmania for a visit, Kawano must balance the challenge of renewing their relationship, the demands of his conservation work and his obsession with rediscovering the extinct Tasmanian tiger.